cunnie/docs/mac-mini-CF.md

 #### 1. VMware ESXi and vCenter

-In *[World's Smallest IaaS, Part 1](http://pivotallabs.com/worlds-smallest-iaas-part-1/), we deployed VMware ESXi and vCenter on an Apple Mac Mini.
+In *[World's Smallest IaaS, Part 1](http://pivotallabs.com/worlds-smallest-iaas-part-1/), we deployed VMware ESXi and vCenter on an Apple Mac Pro.
 ESXi must be up and running, and vCenter must be up and running, too.
 And network accessible.

 #### 2. A Different Machine